Skip to main content

 (cell, int) idict_add_builder?(cell dict, int key_len, int index, builder value) asm(value index dict key_len) "DICTIADDB";

-Similar to dict_add? but accepts a builder.
+Similar to dict_add?, but uses a builder.

 dict_replace_builder?